LacunaOmnibus/MontyLacuna/README.md

   - coords seem to be starting from 0|0 regardless of location of sending planet.
 See emails to tmtowtdi@gmail.com from Tomas Miko (The Collective).
+  - -t/--t arg is now required, not sure how it was documented before, but ensure it's doc'd as required now.
 - stations_report
     - think about adding a --spy report.
 Include how many are on counter, how many are idle, etc.